eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Chartbox
 ========

-In this section it is explained the main functionalities and interactions available with a :ref:`chartbox_layout`, an inside window in :ref:`main_panel_layout` that displays entities data with different configurations.
+In this section it is explained the main functionalities and interactions available within a :ref:`chartbox_layout`, a window contained in the :ref:`main_panel_layout` that displays entities data with different configurations.

 To start a new Chartbox, press :ref:`display_data_button` in :ref:`edit_menu` or in :ref:`shortcuts_bar`.

-Clicking :ref:`display_data_button`, a new Dialog will appear asking to choose one of the data types that are being collected in the application. |br|
+Clicking :ref:`display_data_button`, a new Dialog will appear requesting to choose one of the data types that are being collected in the application.
-Once a chart has been set with a data type (aka *DataKind*) it could not be changed.
+Once a chart has been set with a *DataKind* it could not be changed.
-Nevertheless, new charts could be started with the same or different *DataKind* without limits.
+Nevertheless, new charts could be started with the same or different *DataKind*.

 These charts will be displayed in the central panel with the title of the *DataKind* they refer to.
 In these charts it will be displayed the Series of data that the user initialize.